innovaccer/engine-docs/README.md

 * <b> Dependency Inversion.</b>

 While developing engine, the above mentioned principles and philosophy has been adopted, incorporated and gave rise to abstractions that enforces developers to be confined to a sandbox environment  and keep them in check if any of such principles are violated  by not loading the faulty module.
-If any module depends on faulty module it won't load either , but rest of the modules can keep on functioning independently.In order to achieve this, separation of technical details such as WSGI server like Express.js, and MongoDB connector , ODM for Mongo , HTTPRequest Adapter etc which had nothing to do with the core business logic of engine need not to be part of engine code-base , but rather used behind our abstracted layer.
+If any module depends on faulty module it won't load either , but rest of the modules can keep on functioning independently.In order to achieve this, separation of technical details such as WSGI server like Express.js, and MongoDB connector , ODM for Mongo , HTTPRequest Adapter etc which had nothing to do with the core business logic of Innovaccer's Healthcare Platform need not to be part of Innovaccer's product code-base , but rather used behind our abstracted layer.
 This layer protects the system from complete teardown in the event we want to move from one third party library to another.

 Readers should go through this [presentation](https://www.slideshare.net/nzakas/scalable-javascript-application-architecture) by Nicholas Zakas, who has been inspiration and motivation behind Engine.